 West Orange Protest

 While some motorists honked in support of the rally, others were outraged by the provocation.
 “I believe that Trump can build a strong middle class by supporting small business owners,” said Howard Johnson, a small business owner from West Orange, “he will bring us a real economic recovery.
 Obama’s recovery was anemic and only helped the top 1%”.
-“People don’t understand the threats this country is facing,” said another resident who opposed the rally, “we don’t want to become like Europe, where people are afraid of the next bombing.
+“People don’t understand the threats this country is facing,” said another resident who opposed the rally, “we don’t want to become like Europe, where people are afraid of the next terrorist.
 Trump will put a stop to that.”

 When asked by The Essex Times about their immigration beliefs and the travel ban, both sides presented a different approach.
 “We should accept the refugees with open arms.
-They are not coming to harm us,” said Clark.
+They are not coming to harm us,” said Blake.
 On the other hand, Johnson said that “we don’t want refugees who bring terror to the U.S.” He continued to justify Trump’s notion of banning refugees and other immigrants from Muslim countries from entering the U.S. “They are radical Islamists, and I don’t want them here.
 Trump is the only one who can keep our borders secured,” he concluded.